 Facing any DWI charge in Texas can be overwhelming, but when there is a child in the car, the potential penalties are more severe.
 Even if this is your first arrest, you are facing a felony charge, and that can be life-altering.
 Now is not the time to give up and feel all is lost.
-Now is the time to hire a lawyer who will advise you on the necessary steps to take to protect your future, and to fight the charges.
+Now is the time to hire a lawyer who will advise you on the necessary steps to take to protect your future and fight the charges.

 When you hire the Wilder Law Firm, you will be putting more than 25 years of experience with Texas misdemeanor and felony DWIs in your corner.
 We have the skill, knowledge, and tenacity you need during this most difficult time.
 As we start perfecting your defense, we will also be advising you on steps you need to take to put yourself in the best possible position going forward.
 We are a proactive law firm who knows how to defend and win.
 Contact us now at 469-551-8609 so we can start defending you today.